24/7 Admissions | Call Now: (800) 939-6636

 Be Positive

 Coping with an addicted sibling is quite challenging.
 You may encounter many negative emotions, including anger and disappointment.
-You might even mentally blame yourself, your loved ones, or your addicted sister for the pain addiction is causing in your family.
+You might even mentally blame yourself, your loved ones, or your sister for the pain addiction is causing in your family.
 All of that is normal but it is important to focus on remaining mentally healthy.
 While helping your sister overcome addiction, you can practice self-care.
-This acts as a therapy to stay positive and strong during these trying times.
+This acts as a form of therapy to help you stay positive and strong during these trying times.

 Staging an Intervention for Your Sister